-Roberto is originally from Spain and is studying at Warwick University from where he applied to the Building Bridges Beyond Borders Programme .
-He spent 10 weeks last summer based at the Pure Life Society in Kuala Lumpur, a home for children run on an interdenominational basis, where he helped lead a number of extra curricular activities for the older boys.
+Roberto is originally from Spain and is studying at Warwick University.
+He spent 10 weeks last summer based at the Pure Life Society in Kuala Lumpur where he helped run extra curricular activities for the older boys……..

 I spent my summer at the Pure Life Society, in Kuala Lumpur.
 The PLS is a well-established home for underprivileged children, which houses around 60 mainly racially Indian kids.
 I had a room near where the senior boys stayed (aged 13-17) and spent my evenings with them.
 The food at PLS is vegetarian and very nice.
 Over time, I felt like PLS was a big family in which I became very well integrated.

 The first tasks that were given to me were to produce the PLS bulletin and to train the children for a spelling competition where we would compete against other homes.
 When the day came, we won the competition in all three age categories!
 Also, I requested to teach maths to a small group and after a few weeks, I started giving maths lessons every Thursday.

 After winning the spelling competition!

 I got hold of an old guitar they have in PLS and tuned it, and the kids became really keen to learn some chords.
 There was also a drum kit that hadn’t been used for years.
 I taught a few rhythms to one of the kids who was extremely good at it.
 Later in a PLS talent show, we performed ‘Let It Be’ together: while I sang and played the keyboard, he played the drum set – he was so proud of himself!